- What We Do

 - International Research & Science Programs

-To help close this gap, DIV is supporting the Program for Appropriate Technology in Health (PATH) and Health Tech’s development of a safe, simple balloon tamponade that, at less than $10 per tamponade, would be affordable in the developing world.
+DIV is supporting the Program for Appropriate Technology in Health’s (PATH) development of a safe, simple balloon tamponade that would be affordable in the developing world.
 The tamponade stops hemorrhage and controls uterine bleeding at as much as a 97% reduction in cost.
-Across the globe, a woman dies from an uncontrollable postpartum hemorrhage every four minutes.
 Balloon tamponades can save a woman’s life 76% to 100% of the time, depending on the design.
-However, with costs ranging from $77 to $312 for a single-use tamponade, they are prohibitively expensive for widespread use in developing countries.
+However, with current costs of up to $312 for a single-use tamponade, they are prohibitively expensive for widespread use in developing countries.